CryptoForge/paperwallet/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -t, --cointype <BIP44CoinType>    The Bip44 coin type used in the derivation path [default: 323] -e, --entropy <entropy>           Provide additional entropy to the random number generator.
+    -c, --cointype <BIP44CoinType>    The Bip44 coin type used in the derivation path [default: 323] -e, --entropy <entropy>           Provide additional entropy to the random number generator.
 Any random string, containing 32-64 characters
     -f, --format <FORMAT>             What format to generate the output in: json or pdf [default: json]  [possible
                                       values: pdf, json]
-    -s, --hdseed <hdseed>             Generate Wallet from 32 byte hex HDSeed -p, --phrase <phrase>             Generate Wallet from 24 word seed phrase --threads <threads>           Number of threads to use for the vanity address generator.
+    -s, --hdseed <hdseed>             Generate Wallet from 32 byte hex HDSeed -p, --phrase <phrase>             Generate Wallet from 24 word seed phrase -t, --taddrs <t_addresses>        Number of t addresses to generate [default: 0] --threads <threads>           Number of threads to use for the vanity address generator.
 Set this to the number of CPUs you have [default: 1]
         --vanity <vanity_prefix>      Generate a vanity address with the given prefix